cran/sqlshare/README.md

 SQLShare API for R
 ===================
 This provides a minimal API for accessing [SQLShare](http://escience.washington.edu/sqlshare) in the [R programming language](http://r-project.org).
-Here's the syntax for obtaining a data.frame from a table:
+Here's the syntax for obtaining a data.frame from a table located on SQLShare:

     sql <- "select * from [sqlshare@uw.edu].[periodic_table]"
     elements <- fetch.data.frame(sql)